MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/planning-for-a-minrole-server-deployment-in-sharepoint-server.md

 ### Converting Single-Server Farm into a multiple server farm

 You can convert a single-server farm into a multiple-server farm.
 To do this, use the role conversion feature.
-For additional information about how to change a server role, see [Role conversion using MinRole in SharePoint Server 2016](../administration/role-conversion-using-minrole-in-sharepoint-server-2016.md).
+For additional information about how to change a server role, see [Role conversion using MinRole in SharePoint Server 2016 and 2019](../administration/role-conversion-using-minrole-in-sharepoint-server-2016.md).

 ## Opting out of MinRole
 <a name="opt"> </a>

-SharePoint Server 2016 supports the backward compatible behavior of previous SharePoint releases with the Custom server role.
+SharePoint Server 2016 and 2019 supports the backward compatible behavior of previous SharePoint releases with the Custom server role.
 SharePoint farm administrators can directly manage service instances on individual servers assigned to the Custom role.
 MinRole won't attempt to manage servers assigned to the Custom role.
 You can assign zero, some, or all servers in a farm to the Custom role.

 If you have existing deployment scripts that you do not want to modify to support MinRole, you can specify the **ServerRoleOptional** parameter when you create a new SharePoint farm by using the PSConfig.exe command-line tool or PowerShell.
 This parameter configures the farm to not require a server role to be specified.
 If no server role is specified, the server defaults to the Custom role.